wltrup/Swift-WTBinaryFloatingPointExtensions/README.md

 ## What

-**WTBinaryFloatingPointExtensions** adds to **all** floating point types some commonly used trigonometry-related computed properties, conversions between degrees and radians, and functions to generate uniformly distributed (pseudo) random values.
+**WTBinaryFloatingPointExtensions** adds to all floating point types conforming to the `BinaryFloatingPoint` protocol some commonly used trigonometry-related computed properties, conversions between degrees and radians, and functions to generate uniformly distributed (pseudo) random values.
 Here's the full set of API additions:

 ```swift
 public static var piOver4: Self { get }